ARIZONA FRIENDS OF TIBET

 HOW TO COMPLETE AND SUBMIT YOUR APPLICATION

-We are mindful that some grant applicants may not have sustained access to the Internet.
-Therefore, we have created two ways for you to complete and submit your application:
+We are mindful that some grant applicants have limited access to the Internet, so we have created two ways for you to complete and submit your application:

-1. Press here to complete and submit directly on our website using our Google Form Application.
+1. Press here to complete and submit online by using our Google Form application.

-2. Press here to download, complete, and submit via email or mail.
+2. Press here to download a PDF copy of the application, which you can then print, complete, and submit via email or mail.
 You may email your application to grants@afot.org, or mail it to:

 Arizona Friends of Tibet, Inc.